-Gunpowder green tea is a particular variety of green tea from the Camellia sinensis plant that is prepared slightly differently, and therefore has slightly unique properties and health benefits.
-The leaves are rolled into tight, small pellets, resembling the old style of gunpowder pellets, which explains the name.
-This preparation allows the leaves to retain far more of their nutrients, including a slightly higher caffeine level than other green teas.
-Some high-quality gunpowder green teas can be stored for more than a decade without losing their potency or flavor.
-The color of this tea is slightly more yellow than other “green” teas, and the flavor is smoky, earthy or even metallic, at times.
-There are a number of varieties of gunpowder green tea, but most provide similar health benefits, due in large part to the polyphenolic compounds, catechins and alkaloids in the leaves.
+Gunpowder green tea is a particular variety of green tea from the Camellia sinensis plant that is prepared slightly differently and therefore may have unique properties and health benefits.
+The leaves are rolled into tight, small pellets, resembling the old style of gunpowder pellets, which can explain the name.
+This preparation seems to allow the leaves to retain far more of their nutrients, possibly including a slightly higher caffeine level than other green teas.
+Some high-quality gunpowder green teas can be stored for more than a decade, plausibly without losing their potency or flavor.
+The color of this tea is slightly more yellow than other “green” teas, and the flavor is smoky, earthy, or even metallic, at times.
+There are a number of varieties of gunpowder green tea, but most seem to provide similar health benefits, due in large part to the polyphenolic compounds, and perhaps also the catechins, and alkaloids in the leaves.

 Health Benefits of Gunpowder Green Tea

 You should drink gunpowder green tea if you suffer from obesity, diabetes, fatigue, chronic disease, indigestion, colds, flu, infection, coronary heart disease, and high cholesterol as it may help in improving some of these conditions.